-The appellant was convicted, contrary to his pleas, by a general court-martial comprised of officer members of one specification of conspiracy to commit larceny of United States property, one specification of larceny, and one specification of making a false and fraudulent claim against the United States, in violation of Articles 81, 121, and 132, UCMJ, 10 U.S.C. §§881, 921, 932.
-The adjudged and approved sentence consisted of a bad-conduct discharge; confinement for six months; a fine of \$10,000, with four additional months of contingent confinement; and reduction to the grade of E-1.
+The appellant was convicted, contrary to his pleas, by a general court-martial composed of officer members of one specification of conspiracy to commit larceny of United States property, of a value more than \$500; one specification of larceny of United States Air Force property, of a value more than \$500; and one specification of making a false and fraudulent claim against the United States of a value of more than

+\$500, in violation of Articles 81, 121, and 132, UCMJ, 10 U.S.C. §§ 881, 921, 932.
+The adjudged and approved sentence consisted of a bad-conduct discharge, confinement for 6 months, a fine of \$10,000.00, with four months of contingent confinement, and reduction to E-1.